Turkey mass protests: 'Two dead' after teenager's funeral

 Scuffles broke out in the city's Taksim Square - the epicentre of last June's mass protests - when police tried to prevent a group of protesters from congregating there.

-Hurriyet said the clashes were dying down overnight after forceful police measures.'Suffocate the killers'
+Hurriyet said the clashes were dying down overnight after forceful police measures.

 The teenager's coffin - draped in red and covered in flowers - had been carried through the streets to a hill-top cemetery, surrounded by huge crowds.